Hi and welcome to this restorative class.

 Try to lengthen the back.

-Try to notice before you deepen the breath,
+Every time you hear me mentioning deep breaths Try to notice before you deepen the breath,

-Where was your breath at that moment.
+Where was your breath at that moment,

-Use that as a reminder to check in.
+So use that as a reminder to check in.

 Inhale,